 - Debut July 16, 2000

 Pitcher Mark Buehrle attended Jefferson Community College, where he was a NJCAA Third Team All-American.
 He was drafted by the Chicago White Sox in the 38th round of the 1998 amateur draft and signed with the team the following May.
-He debuted with the Burlington Bees and went 7-4 with a 4.10 ERA; he struck out 91 while walking just 16, but allowed 105 hits in his 99 innings.
-He had an excellent start in 2000, going 8-4, 2.28 for the Birmingham Barons with only 17 walks in 119 innings, and would be named the Southern League's Most Outstanding Pitcher and be the lefty on the league's All-Star team.
+He debuted with the Burlington Bees and went 7-4 with a 4.10 ERA; he struck out 91 while walking just 16, but allowed 105 hits in 99 innings.
+He had an excellent start in 2000, going 8-4, 2.28 for the Birmingham Barons with only 17 walks in 119 innings, and would be named the Southern League's Most Outstanding Pitcher and the lefty on the league's All-Star team.

 After just over a year in the minors, Buehrle made the jump from AA to the Sox in July 2000.
 He pitched mainly out of the bullpen that season before joining the team's rotation the following year, pitching a one-hitter against the Tampa Bay Devil Rays on August 4, 2001.
 In his first five seasons as a starter, he was a model of consistency and durability, winning at least 14 games and throwing at least 220 innings each year.
 Buehrle pitched at least six innings in 49 consecutive starts from May 5, 2004 to August 1, 2005.
-He has also earned the reputation as one of the fastest-working pitchers in baseball, occasionally finishing a game in under two hours.
-He started and won the 2005 All-Star Game then went 2-0 with a save and a complete game in the 2005 post-season, when the White Sox won their first World Series since 1917 when they swept the Houston Astros in four games.
+He also earned the reputation as one of the fastest-working pitchers in baseball, occasionally finishing a game in under two hours.
+He started and won the 2005 All-Star Game, then went 2-0 with a save and a complete game in the 2005 postseason when the White Sox won their first World Series since 1917, sweeping the Houston Astros in four games.
 His complete game victory over the Los Angeles Angels of Anaheim in the 2005 ALCS was the first of four consecutive complete game victories for the White Sox.